 Comply with the latest security regulations

 Gemalto IdCloud’s risk management services are the perfect answer to the new security requirements of regulations such as PSD2 and FFIEC.
 It offers real-time monitoring of the authentication and transaction process risk, as required by PSD2’s regulatory technical standards (RTSs) .

-Our cloud platform has been designed for GDPR and CCPA compliance.
+Gemalto IdCloud has been designed for GDPR and CCPA compliance.